matt70iu/Project-4-fullstack-v2/README.md

 - This was then customised using css/html for site colours and formatting.

+- Built in bootstrap javascript was also used to set up timouts for notification messages.

 ### Ck editor

 - As mentioned in the features section, this was used on the create post/edit post pages in order to give the user more editing and feature options when creating a post.